What is PDRN? The Salmon Skincare Trend Explained.

 How PDRN Took Over Korean Skincare

 As the buzz around PDRN injectables grew, beauty brands saw an opportunity to bring these benefits to a wider audience—minus the needles.
 This led to the development of topical PDRN treatments, from serums and ampoules to creams and sheet masks.
-While topical versions may not penetrate as deeply as injections, they still provide some great skin benefits.
+While topical versions do not penetrate as deeply as injections, they still provide some skin benefits.

 And of course, the social media hype hasn’t hurt either.
 With influencers showcasing their “glass skin” results, PDRN has quickly gone from a niche ingredient to a must-try trend.